Health and Social Care

 Welcome to Health and Social Care!

-Health and Social Care is one of the Applied Learning, Vocational options available to students from Year 10.
-Despite misconceptions, Health and Social Care is not just for students who have aspirations of working in the Health Services.
+Health and Social Care is one of the Applied Learning options available to students from Year 12 Despite misconceptions, Health and Social Care is not just for students who have aspirations of working in the Health Services.
 The emphasis of the core units are to encourage the application of theory and information to the practicalities of everyday working life.
-The range of topics covered includes many of the essential themes in employment: Communication Skills, Health and Safety, Diversity and Equality of Opportunities.
+The range of topics covered include many of the essential themes in employment: Communication Skills, Health and Safety, Diversity and Equality of Opportunities.

-The programme is enhanced by investigation of human development and well-being through aspects of Health, Health Promotion, Life events and relationships.
+The programme is enhanced by investigation of human anatomy and physiology, with human holistic health and development as an optional unit, which has a focus on well-being through aspects of Health, Health Promotion, Life events and relationships.

-The course therefore provides students with a background of essential skills for their future careers and lives in society.
+The OCR Cambridge Technicals (2016) course therefore provides students with a background of essential skills for their future careers and lives in society.

-The choice of the Applied Vocational programme has proved to be easily accessible to many students and provides an alternative strategy to learning.
-Although new examination requirements are being introduced to ensure the qualifications are as robust as other core GCSE and A Levels, there remains a significant opportunity to develop learning skills that are suitable and essential for Undergraduate study.
-Through the course students are supported to gain skills in research and the use of the information found, which leads to the application of the key topics to current practices.
-Initially the focus is on health and social care settings, however, the application of the core subjects can be transferred to many other working environments.
+The Applied Vocational curriculum has proved to be accessible to many students and provides an alternative strategy of learning, through coursework and examinations.
+The introduction of the examinations was to ensure the qualifications are as robust as other core A Levels and students have approached these effectively.
+However, there remains a significant opportunity to develop learning skills that are suitable and essential for Undergraduate study.
+Through the course, students are encouraged to gain skills in research and the use of the information found, which leads to the application of the key topics to current practices.
+Initially the focus is on health and social care settings, however, the application of the core topics can be transferred to many other working environments.

 Although not compulsory, students following the Level 3 programme would gain significant benefit from a placement in a care setting at some point in the course.
 The programmes at Level 3 gain UCAS points equivalent to A Levels.

-At the end of the course it is our vision that each student will:
+At the end of this course it is our vision that each student will:

 - think and act as an independent learner